What is myrcene?

 As studies advance and regulatory landscapes shift, our understanding of how different terpene concentrations influence cannabis characteristics is expected to deepen.
 Myrcene’s distinctive role in aroma and plant chemistry ensures it will remain a key subject of future research.

-Myrcene is a terpene that shows up in a wide variety of plants, from mangoes to hops, and of course, cannabis.
+Myrcene is a terpene that appears in a wide variety of plants, from mangoes to hops and, of course, cannabis.
 As explored throughout this article, it plays a major role in shaping the aromatic and sensory qualities of these plants.

 In cannabis, myrcene interacts with cannabinoids and other terpenes, helping define the plant’s full profile through what is often referred to as the entourage effect.
 These interactions explain much of the complexity behind strain-specific aromas and qualities.